ess-dmsc/h5cpp/doc/source/users_guide/overview.rst

    :align: center
    :width: 50%

-As attributes are common to all node types the :cpp:class:`Manager` interface providing access to them is already exposed on the :cpp:class:`Node` class.
+As attributes are common to all node types, the :cpp:class:`Manager` interface providing access to them is already exposed on the :cpp:class:`Node` class.

 .. figure:: ../images/node.svg